Akuli/python-tutorial/classes.md

 >>>
 ```

+We can say that `stackoverflow` is "a Website instance", "a Website
+object" or "a Website".
+All of these mean the same thing.

-We can attach more information about stackoverflow to the new Website
+Now we can attach more information about stackoverflow to our Website.
-instance.

 ```py
 >>> stackoverflow.url = 'http://stackoverflow.com/'